How to become a social media manager: My 8 tips

 4. Put your work in a portfolio.

 One of the best ways to stand out when looking for new clients, or applying for social media management jobs, is to have a strong portfolio of work to show potential new customers or employers.
-If you haven’t done this before, start by making some sample content or campaigns that you can use to show what you can do.
+When I started out and had not done this before, I started by making some sample content or campaigns that I could use to show what I could do.
+Then once I secured a few clients I used that content for my portfolio.

 Quite simply, when you’re trying to break into the social media world, one of the best things you can do is build a portfolio.